Vyral/base-template/_posts/2019-12-16-a-holiday-message-for-you.md

 youtube_code: Ujv7mutc6nM
 ---

-{% include youtube.html %}<p style="text-align: center;"><em>As we head into the holiday season, we just wanted to express our gratitude for all the support you’ve shown our team.
-Here’s our full holiday message.</em></p>
+{% include youtube.html %}&lt;p style="text-align: center;"&gt;*As we head into the holiday season, we just wanted to express our gratitude for all the support you’ve shown our team.
+Here’s our full holiday message.*&lt;/p&gt;

-We just wanted to take a minute to wish everyone a very merry Christmas, happy holidays, and a happy new year.
+We wanted to take a minute to wish everyone a very Merry Christmas, happy holidays, and a happy new year.
 We hope you have had a great 2019 and are looking forward to 2020 as well.

-Last but not least, we wanted to extend a thank you to all of the people who chose to work with us this year.
+Last but not least, we would like to extend a thank you to all who chose to work with us this year.
 We appreciate your business and we hope to stay in touch for years to come.

 {% include pullquote.html %}